Bottom line upfront: The Bodylastic Stackable resistance band set is my top recommendation.

 Dr. Jim Stoppani, a world-renowned fitness expert with a PhD in exercise physiology, conducted a study comparing elastic resistance and traditional free weights.
 After several pages of research and comparison, Jim’s study concludes with this statement: “A program using elastic tubing resistance can provide similar benefits to a program that uses free-weight resistance, such as increased muscle group strength, increase muscle tone and size and decreased body fat.
 In addition, a program that uses elastic tubing resistance can also provide benefits that are not offered by free-weight resistance programs, such as more functional strength, better injury prevention, greater ability to change muscle emphasis during exercises, greater muscle power development and easier use.”
 (See full study here)

 Another advantage to not relying on gravity for resistance is that the bands can be used to get tension in any direction whether it be up, down, sideways – you name it.
-This is beneficial because it allows you to mimic more realistic movements, which builds more functional strength and makes your muscles more useful in real-life applications like daily activities or sports.
+This is beneficial because it allows you to mimic more realistic movements, which builds more functional strength and makes your muscles more useful in real-life applications like daily activities, workouts, or sports.
 For example, many professional athletes favor resistance bands over free weights because they can use the bands to mimic movements like swinging a baseball bat, passing a basketball, and swimming (just to name a few).
 Free weights simply can’t do this because they’re restricted to gravitational movements, which in most cases are not realistic movements that you would ever use in daily life.
-In addition to improved muscle power, the elastic resistance really stretches out your muscles which gives you increased flexibility, a greater range of motion, and allows a full, natural exercise movement to ensure you’re using every little fiber in each muscle group.
+In addition to weight loss and improved muscle power, the elastic resistance really stretches out your muscles which gives you increased flexibility, a greater range of motion, stretch, and allows a full, natural exercise movement to ensure you’re using every little fiber in each muscle group.

 Bowflex uses this same type of elastic resistance in their home gyms, which is why they are such popular sellers.
 Their resistance rod system (or as they call it, Power Rods) has proven to be more effective in building muscle than a traditional weight stack home gym.